Florida, Gauteng: History

 Vogelstruisfontein and the farms Roodepoort and Paardekraal were established as mining camps after the discovery of gold in 1881.
 The suburb was laid out in 1889 and then proclaimed the following year on 14 April 1890 and by 1904 became a suburb of Roodepoort.
 It was either named after Florida, USA or the suburb's originator Hendrik van Hoven whose late niece was called Florrie.

 Geography

 Communities

 Although Florida was declared as a white area during apartheid, more than half of Florida's residents today are coloured.
 This is mainly because it is in close proximity to the coloured townships of Bosmont, Coronationville, Newclare, Westbury and Riverlea.
 Florida Lake is a large area of water south of the railway line.
 It is flanked by residential properties to the north, and parklands to the east and west.

 The main road through Florida, Goldman Street, forms the spine for local business activity and civic services.
-The local library is one of the best facilities of its kind in Johannesburg.
+The local library is one of the best facilities of its kind in the Greater Johannesburg region.
 The western end of Goldman street is home to a number of antique dealers specialising in Afrikana furniture.